All Tuesdays 1-5pm

 The Garden is also full of poppies, white hesperis, masses of purple Allium christophii, iris, nigella, astrantia, delphiniums, geraniums and foxgloves all my favourite flowers, rich with nectar and insects.
 Fragrant white Philadelphus flowers as well.
 As the month progresses, the wild flower meadow is in full of flower both with the native grasses and native flowers, all loved by a myriad of insects.

 The edible flower garden is a treat at this time of year with many roses and lavender blooms being turned into cakes for my groups.
 Daylilies, sage, thyme and marigold flowers are other treats.
-If you wish to see how to use them contact Kathy about a Group Demonstration 15-26 people.
+If you wish to see how to use them contact Kathy about a Group Demonstration 15-26 people or come on my special Edible Flower Extravaganza morning and stay for a floral lunch.

 We have added borders of lavender where the box has been removed from the formal garden.
 It looks wonderful and provides the perfect larder my lavender and lemon cakes.